shsobieski/Housing-Valuation-Tool/README.md

 # Establish a Baseline Model
-After standardizing the variables, the baseline model recorded an r-squared of (.8536) against the training set along with a MSE of (.1455).
-Against the test set, r-squared was (.8458) and the MSE was (.1578).
-The difference of (.0122) for the MSE of the training and test groups suggests that the model is not overfit.
+After standardizing the variables, the baseline model recorded an r-squared of (.7503) against the training set along with a MSE of (.2477).
+In 10-Fold KFold crossvalidation, it recorded an r-squared of (.7487).
+Against the test set, r-squared was (.7642) and the MSE was (.2436).
+The difference of (.004) for the MSE of the training and test groups suggests that the model is not overfit.

 Observing this plot: